Professor of Biology and Director of Coastal Studies Program

 - ENV 503 Pollution Biology

-Drew Ferrier is a Professor in the Biology Department.
-He also directs a semester-long program in Coastal Studies.
+Drew Ferrier is a professor in the biology department.
+He also directs a semester-long program in coastal studies.
 Professor Ferrier's teaching and research interests center on the ecology of aquatic systems - both freshwater and marine.
 He and his students are currently investigating such diverse topics as the invasion ecology of freshwater crayfish, coral physiology, ultraviolet stress in cnidarians, and the feeding ecology of cownose rays in the Chesapeake Bay.
 Both he and his students regularly present their findings at regional and national scientific meeting and publish them in peer-reviewed journals such as Hydrobiologia, Journal of Applied Phycology, and Aquacultural Engineering.
-Professor Ferrier earned a doctoral degree from the University of Maryland in Marine Science, a Masters degree from Miami University in Zoology, and a BA from Washington and Jefferson College in Biology.
+Professor Ferrier earned a doctoral degree from the University of Maryland in Marine Science, a masters degree from Miami University in Zoology and a B.A. from Washington and Jefferson College in biology.

 Research and teaching interests

 My interests encompass many aspects of aquatic ecology and aquatic invertebrate biology.
 I have conducted surveys of stream benthic communities and studied the feeding dynamics of stream insects - particularly net-spinning caddisflies.
 I have also spent several years monitoring acid rain and its effects on a lake ecosystem.
 Most recently my work in freshwater ecology has been directed toward the invasion ecology of crayfish into the streams and rivers of central Maryland.